-We have also reviewed the status of USCP's corrective actions with respect to the findings and recommendations included in the prior year Independent Auditor's Report on Internal Control over Financial Reporting dated December 6, 2017.
+We have also reviewed the status of USCP's corrective actions with respect to the findings and recommendations included in the prior year Independent Auditor's Report on Internal Control over Financial Reporting dated December 4, 2018.
 Exhibit B provides a discussion on the status of prior year findings and recommendations.

-Thomas J. Schweinfuss, CPA, CGFM Assistant Inspector General for Audits
+Jacob T. Powell, CPA, CFE, CISA Assistant Inspector General for Audits

-December 4, 2018 Washington, D.C.
+December 13, 2019 Washington, D.C.

 Summary of Internal Control Weaknesses

-Fiscal Year 2018 Examination of Effectiveness of
+Fiscal Year 2019 Examination of Effectiveness of

 Internal Control over Financial Reporting

 United States Capitol Police

-In performing the September 30, 2018 Fiscal Year (FY) 2018 audit of the effectiveness of USCP internal control over financial reporting, we identified one material weakness (MW).
+In performing the September 30, 2019 Fiscal Year (FY) 2019 audit of the effectiveness of USCP internal control over financial reporting, we identified one material weakness.

-We also examined the findings and recommendations reported in the FY 2017 audit report and have included in this report as Exhibit B the status of those findings and recommendations as of September 30, 2018.
-We reported 3 findings in the FY 2017 audit (OIG-2018-04).
-During our audit of the FY 2018 financial statements, we repeated 2 findings and recommendations related to payroll and closed 1 finding related to differences in leave hours in National Finance Center (NFC) payroll system and [REDACTED]
+We also examined the findings and recommendations reported in the FY 2018 audit report and have included in this report as Exhibit B the status of those findings and recommendations as of September 30, 2019.
+We reported 2 findings in the FY 2018 audit (OIG-2019-04).
+During our audit of the FY 2019 financial statements, we repeated 2 findings and recommendations related to payroll.

-Below is a brief summary of the FY 2018 and the status of FY 2017 control deficiencies (also referred herein as findings):
+Below is a brief summary of the FY 2019 and the status of FY 2018 control deficiencies (also referred herein as findings):

-The Office of Human Resources (OHR) made substantial progress toward correcting payroll related findings.
-For the three (3) findings open in FY 2017, two were repeated in FY 2018.
-During FY 2018, we saw improvement in the effectiveness of the controls related to time & attendance attestations and certifications.
+The Office of Human Resources (OHR) made limited progress toward correcting payroll related findings.
+For the two (2) findings open in FY 2018, both were repeated in FY 2019.
 We concluded that the repeated OHR payroll findings constitute a material weakness.